opensearch-project/project-website/_posts/2025-01-28-OpenSearch-Now-Supports-DeepSeek-Chat-Models.md

 ### 5. Create a conversation memory

-Assuming you created a k-NN index and ingested the data, you can now create a conversation memory.
+Assuming that you created a k-NN index and ingested the data, you can now create a conversation memory.
 For more information about creating a k-NN index, see [k-NN index](https://opensearch.org/docs/latest/search-plugins/knn/knn-index/).
 For more information about ingesting data, see [Ingest RAG data into an index](https://opensearch.org/docs/latest/search-plugins/conversational-search/#step-4-ingest-rag-data-into-an-index).

 Create a conversation memory to store all messages from a conversation: